-Pupils' progress in reading, writing and mathematics is recorded on the school's 'O track' tracking system at 6 points throughout the school year, in terms of their attainment in tests and tasks during the assessment weeks and end of year teacher assessments.
+Pupils' progress in reading, writing and mathematics is recorded on the school's 'O track' tracking system at 3 points throughout the school year, in terms of their attainment in tests and tasks during the assessment weeks and end of year teacher assessments.
 This tracking system charts pupils' attainment from Foundation Stage to Year 6.
-In addition to this the tracking system also sets targets for pupils and allows target setting for groups of children.
+In addition to this the school assessment system allows children to be tracked continuously so tht gaps can be identified quickly and lessons adapted accordingly.
 Attainment results for Year 6 are based on attainment from Foundation Stage and Key Stage 1.
 Within Foundation Stage children are base lined on entry.
 Attainment is based on the age and stages within the Early Years Curriculum and follows a series of observations and assessments.